Community Fellowship > Curriculum

 Onboarding

-Session 1: This will provide a brief overview of the Internet Society 2030 Strategy, explaining how this project aligns with it.
+This will provide a brief overview of the Internet Society’s overall 2030 Strategy, and more specifically, our advocacy agenda explaining how this fellowship aligns with it.
 The focus will be on advocacy and priorities.
-It would be beneficial for the chapters to gain visibility from upper management to demonstrate that this program is valued and that the chapters play a crucial role in advocacy.

 Becoming an Internet Advocate

 These sessions are designed to develop basic advocacy skills.
-The first part of the series provides a comprehensive overview of the advocacy cycle, identifying the four key steps in the advocacy process.
-Additionally, this section will introduce the Internet Women’s network (IWN) and the Internet Infrastructure and Access Taskforce (IIAT) at a high level.
+The first part of the series provides a comprehensive overview of the advocacy cycle, outlining the four key steps.
+Fellows will be provided with fictionalized, regionally relevant case studies and asked to analyze their impact on the Internet using the Internet Way of Networking framework.
+Internet Society staff will facilitate the discussion and provide feedback.

 Basic Introduction to Internet Technology